Canon 80D vs Pentax K-70

 It is notable that the 80D has a headphone jack, which is not present on the K-70 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the K-70 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the K-70 followed on from the Pentax K-50.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.